isomerpages/ura-lkywcp/resources/interviews/_posts/2020-02-24-the-invisible-unicorn.md

 title: Daniel Libeskind on 'the invisible unicorn'
 permalink: /resources/interviews/the-invisible-unicorn/
 image: /images/features/2020/daniel-libeskind.jpg
-description: Invisible unicorns and connecting to the heart - world renowned Polish-American architect Daniel Libeskind reveals the essence of designing for both the past and the future.
+description: World-renowned architect Daniel Libeskind believes that architecture is a humanistic discipline grounded in history and tradition.
+In this interview, he shares the importance of memory to the design of physical spaces and what it means to design for the past and future.
 ---

-***Invisible unicorns and connecting to the heart - in this interview, world renowned Polish-American architect Daniel Libeskind reveals the essence of designing for both the past and the future.***
+***World-renowned architect Daniel Libeskind believes that architecture is a humanistic discipline grounded in history and tradition.
+In this interview, he shares the importance of memory to the design of physical spaces and what it means to design for the past and future.***

 ![Daniel Libeskind](/images/features/2020/daniel-libeskind.jpg/)*Daniel Libeskind © Urban Redevelopment Authority Singapore*